Not spending money? No need to worry there’s lots to do!

 6. Have a favorite actor or actress?

 Check out all of their movies from the library or watch them all on Netflix.
 Another idea- decide to have a movie marathon theme night.
-Some ideas: 90’s movies, cult classic movies, cheesiest movies ever made, worst movies ever made.
+Some ideas: 90’s movies, cult classic movies, cheesiest movies ever made, worst movies ever made, and the worst horror movies ever made.

 7. Use those gift certificates!